Loss of smell (anosmia)

 Nerves leading to the area of the brain that detects smell or the brain itself can be damaged or deteriorate due to:

 - Brain aneurysm (a bulge in an artery in your brain)

 - Brain tumor

-- Chemical exposures to certain insecticides or solvents
+- Exposure to chemicals in certain insecticides or solvents

 - Huntington's disease